ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 For example, a security group can be configured to allow incoming HTTP traffic (on port 80) to a web server, but block all other types of incoming traffic.
 Similarly, it can permit outgoing traffic from the web server to external databases on a specific port, while restricting all other outbound connections.

 By enforcing these rules, security groups act as a line of defense, helping to protect your resources from unauthorized access and malicious attacks.
-They ensure that only the traffic that meets the defined criteria is allowed to reach your resources, while blocking or rejecting any unauthorized or potentially harmful traffic.
+They ensure that only the traffic that meets the defined criteria is allowed to reach your resources while blocking or rejecting any unauthorized or potentially harmful traffic.

 It's important to note that security groups operate at the instance level, meaning they are associated with specific instances and can control traffic at a granular level.
 They can be customized and updated as needed to adapt to changing security requirements.